binnes/MQTT-brokers/docs/index.md

 Some of the features to be explored are:

-- Scalability for resilience (cluster / bridge strategy)
+- Scalability for resilience and load (cluster / bridge strategy)
-- Shared subscriptions
+- Client scalability (options with and without Shared subscriptions)
-- Security features (user password, server TLS certificate, client TLS certificates)
 - Bridge to other brokers (same and different broker types)

 ## Brokers to be considered